04 August 2017 #Employment

 A recruitment manager has been prosecuted in a magistrates’ court for forwarding CVs to a third-party employment agency in breach of the Data Protection Act.

-Mr Franklin, not Homeserve, was found to be personally liable and prosecuted.
-Mr Franklin received a fine of £573, ordered to pay costs of £364 and a victim surcharge of £57 (a total of £994).
+The manager, not Homeserve, was found to be personally liable and prosecuted.
+The manager received a fine of £573, was ordered to pay costs of £364 and a victim surcharge of £57 (a total of £994).

 Those carrying out recruitment activities should remember that job applicants are sharing personal information in their CVs and so these must be processed lawfully.
 This requires the information to be kept securely, not for longer than is necessary and (if relying on consent to process such data) not shared with others without consent.